 Medical Weight Loss

 Over 40% of Americans are obese.
 Obesity is a Body Mass Index of 30.0 or higher.
 Most people have tried to lose weight at some point in their lifetime.
-The success or failure of meeting weight loss goals is NOT a flaw in a person's strength or motivation.
+The failure of meeting weight loss goals is NOT a flaw in a person's strength or motivation.
 There are many factors that contribute to obesity.
 Research has shown that biology has a profound effect on weight gain and regain after weight loss: Hormone levels, metabolic adaptation, body weight set point, genetic factors, and more.
 The human body is smart.
 When our caveman ancestors were foraging and hunting for food and food was scarce, these mechanisms were needed to survive.
 Unfortunately, our bodies didn’t get the memo that we have a plentiful supply of food in this current day and age.